endowdly/ComplexNumbers/README.md

 ## Requirements
 Powershell Version 2

-### Note for Versions higher than 5 or Unix releases
-loadNumerics.ps1 will throw a couple errors.
-Just ignore these, as the public functions will work just fine.
-Powershell 5.0 will already have System.Numerics loaded.
-Currently working on a detector that will skip the unnecessary load.

 ## What are Complex Numbers?
 Complex numbers are a convenient way to represent an extension of the one-dimensional number line to a two-dimensional plane.